Sendanor/node-nor-db/README.md

 ----------------

-All these methods that usually would return promises or call callbacks are returning [Q promises](https://github.com/kriskowal/q) that are extended to support our own methods -- and yes, everything is still asynchronous.
+All these methods that usually would return promises or call callbacks are returning [Q promises](https://github.com/kriskowal/q) that are extended to support our own methods -- and yes, *everything* *is* still *asynchronous*.
 It's just advanced syntax sugar.

 That means you can chain any method directly like `db.foo().bar().foo().then(...)`.